PyLops/pylops/docs/source/adding.rst

     (\mathbf{A}*\mathbf{u})^H*\mathbf{v} = \mathbf{u}^H*(\mathbf{A}^H*\mathbf{v})

-The method :py:func:`lops.utils.dottest` implements such a test for you, all you need to do is create a new test within an existing ``test_*.py`` file in the ``pytests`` folder (or in a new file).
+The method :py:func:`pylops.utils.dottest` implements such a test for you, all you need to do is create a new test within an existing ``test_*.py`` file in the ``pytests`` folder (or in a new file).

 Generally a test file will start with a number of dictionaries containing different parameters we would like to